 YOU WILL NEED:

 An ID (DL/State ID/Passport)

 Your last 2 years of tax returns, with supporting W2’s or 1099’s

 Anything else that the lender asks for – and, yes, you can clarify with the lender what specific docs they will need, when they will need them, and why.

-You will need to talk to the lenders, fill out the applications, ask your questions and see what kinds of offers you get.
+You will need to talk to the lenders, fill out the applications, ask your questions, submit the required tax and financial documents, and see what kinds of offers you get.
 The loan products, origination fees, closing costs, and interest rates may vary from lender to lender.
 I always recommend that you start with your bank or CU and you should also get quotes from three local lenders.
-You have a 14 day window to shop for a mortgage loan.
+You have about a 14 day window to shop for a mortgage loan.
 During this time, those credit checks will only garner one hit against your credit and will allow you to make the most educated and informed decision for your best option.
-Local lenders are ‘better’ in our local market because they are easier to work with, are on our same time, are familiar with our local market and it’s pace as well as our traditions and customs in Denver real estate.
+Local lenders are ‘better’ in our local market because they are easier to work with, are in our same time zone, are familiar with our local market and it’s pace as well as our traditions and customs in Denver real estate.

 Fairway Independent Mortgage

 Loan Officer / NMLS ID 292519

 9064 Forsstrom Drive, Unit B1, Lone Tree, CO 80124